insin/nwb/docs/Commands.md

 * JavaScript and CSS changes will be applied on the fly without refreshing the page.
 * Syntax errors made while the development server is running will appear as an overlay in your browser.
 * Rendering errors in React components will also appear as an overlay.

+Passing an argument for `entry` allows you to customise the entry point for your React or web app.

 **Flags:**